 I remove them by hand in the beds and I keep the mulched area sprayed with vinegar and I also spray vinegar around the bricks to prevent the grass from coming too close to the garden.

 You should know that vinegar kills everything.
 It doesn’t know to distinguish between your grass and your radish so keep it away from the vegetables.

 Yahoo!
 We are ready to plant.
 It cost me nothing to set this garden up since I used things I had around the homestead but even if you don’t have those things at the moment they are very easy to come by.

 I spent a few days working on it before fall and made a quick garden planting plan.
-(Read: How to Plant a Vegetable Garden in 7 Simple Steps).
 I found that I like giving each crop a whole bed instead of mixing them up but you can do it any way you want.

 A few weeks later, we were ready for harvest!
 This garden served us well all the way to Thanksgiving.
-After Thanksgiving, I put it to sleep.
-(Read: Preparing Your Garden For Winter So You Have Nothing To Do In The Spring).
+After Thanksgiving, I put my gardens to sleep for the winter.

 I am looking forward to using it again in the spring.
 I really enjoyed having a smaller garden close to the house.
 It was super easy to care for and to plant and harvest.
 This one is right outside my back door.
 I might set up another one in the front this spring.